Furrow – Meaning, Definition, Synonyms and Antonyms

 Example Sentences:

-- A Furrow appeared on his forehead as he frowned.
+- A furrow appeared on his forehead as he tried to solve the problem.

-- She Furrowed her brow in deep concentration.
+- She furrowed her brow in concentration while reading the contract.

-- The tractor left long Furrows in the muddy field.
+- The tractor left long furrows in the muddy field after the storm.

 Furrow Synonyms: